pschaus/LINFO1121/source/part4/ex1.rst

    Assurez-vous que tout le monde à bien compris le separate chaining et le linear probing (notamment la recherche et la suppression...)

 Exercise 4.1.7
-""""""""""""""""
+""""""""""""""

-What is the load factor of a hash table.
+What is the load factor of a hash table?
-Is the load factor control necessary/optional for the proper functioning of a hash table with Linear Probing or Separate Chaining?
+Is controlling the load factor necessary or optional for the proper operation of a hash table using linear probing or separate chaining?
-What is the strategy used by ``java.util.Hashtable`` to control the load factor?
+What strategy is used by ``java.util.Hashtable`` to control the load factor?
-How is it different from the one proposed in ``LinearProbinHashST``?
+How does it differ from the strategy used in ``LinearProbingHashST``?
-What is the link between load factor and collision?
+What is the relationship between the load factor and collisions?

 .. answer::